MathieuTuli/autoHyper/README.md

 @misc{
 }
 ```

+### Introduction ###
+[autoHyper]() is an algorithm that automatically determines the optimal initial learning rate for Neural Networks without the need to perform time consuming grid searching techniques:
+- it exhibits rapid convergence (on the order of minutes and hours)
+- it generalizes well to model, dataset, optimizer selection (amoungst other experimental settings)
+- it always achieves competitive performance (<1% difference on top-1 testing accuracy) and in some cases, drasticaly improves (such as a 4.93% increase in top-1 testing accuracy for ResNet34 trainined using AdaM applied on ImageNet)

+This repository contains a [PyTorch](https://pytorch.org/) implementation of autoHyper.

+A comprehensive list of expected results can be found in the paper.

 ### Requirements ###
 #### Software/Hardware ####
 We use `Python 3.7` (although compatibility with versions >= 3.7 *should not* pose an issue)